KingIdee/guest-writer/articles/2019-03-04-building-graphql-apis-with-kotlin-and-springboot.markdown

 - Auto-configuration: Previously, if you are building Spring applications, you would have to configure a lot of things by yourself.
 But with Spring Boot, your application auto-configures a lot of that for you based on the dependencies you add.
 - Lesser starter dependencies:  For your previous Spring projects, you need a couple of dependencies to get your application up and running, such as: `spring-core`, `spring-web`, `spring-webmvc`, `tomcat-embed-core`, etc. With Spring Boot instead, just one dependency - `spring-boot-starter-web` takes care of everything.
-- Spring Boot Initializer: The Spring initializer is an online tool that helps you easily create Spring Boot applications and also add dependencies to them.
-The initializer can be accessed here -  [https://start.spring.io/.](https://start.spring.io/) You will use this tool in the course of this article.
+- Spring Boot Initializr: The Spring initializr is an online tool that helps you easily create Spring Boot applications and also add dependencies to them.
+It can be accessed here -  [https://start.spring.io/.](https://start.spring.io/) You will use this tool in the course of this article.
 - Spring Boot is opinionated.
 This means that the framework choses a default way of doing things.
 This may sound like a bad thing, but opinionated frameworks seem to save time because you’ll be building in a way many other developers have done before.

 In case you want to read further on how Spring differs from Spring Boot, you can use this [resource](https://paper.dropbox.com/doc/Building-GraphQL-APIs-with-Kotlin-and-Spring-Boot--AYWi~oyOgcyrPs4VadJSREzPAg-AefcRzEmuLmy29OcMVeN5#configure-embed).